-At TLC, we offer both Prolotherapy and Platelet Rich Plasma as non-surgical options for treatment of orthopedic injuries.
+At TLC, we offer Prolotherapy, Platelet Rich Plasma (PRP), and Bone Marrow Aspirate as non-surgical options for the treatment of orthopedic injuries.
 One of these treatments is not necessarily better than the other and they operate on a similar mechanism.
-The primary difference between these procedures is the solution or substance that is injected – with prolotherapy we inject a glucose solution, whereas with PRP we inject concentrated platelets from your own blood.
+The primary difference between these procedures is the solution or substance that is injected – with prolotherapy we inject a glucose solution, whereas with other treatments we inject concentrated platelets from your own blood.
 Deciding which treatment may be best for you can be done after evaluation by Dr. Hopp.

 Prolotherapy can help weakened joints get back to their original level of stability, without loss of flexibility or function.
 Let us help you get back to the active lifestyle you deserve!
 Call our office at 720-351-2411 to set up an appointment!